hansroland/reflex-dom-inbits/tutorial.md

 we get a button, but when clicked, it will not create any events.

-With the return value of the primed version, and with the help of the function *domEvent* we are now able to add events to DOM elements.
+With the return value of the primed version(*el'*), and with the help of the function *domEvent* we are now able to add events to DOM elements:

 ~~~ { .haskell }
 button :: DomBuilder t m => Text -> m (Event t ())